Land degradation

-Land degradation is a process in which the value of the biophysical environment is affected by a combination of human-induced processes acting upon the land.
+Land degradation is a process where land becomes less healthy and productive due to a combination of human activities or natural conditions.
+The causes for land degradation are numerous and complex.
+Human activities are often the main cause, such as unsustainable land management practices.
+Natural hazards are excluded as a cause; however human activities can indirectly affect phenomena such as floods and wildfires.

+One of the impacts of land degradation is that it can diminish the natural capacity of the land to store and filter water leading to water scarcity.
+Human-induced land degradation and water scarcity are increasing the levels of risk for agricultural production and ecosystem services.

+The United Nations estimate that about 30% of land is degraded worldwide, and about 3.2 billion people reside in these degrading areas, giving a high rate of environmental pollution.
+Land degradation reduces agricultural productivity, leads to biodiversity loss, and can reduce food security as well as water security.
+It was estimated in 2007 that up to 40% of the world's agricultural land is seriously degraded, with the United Nations estimating that the global economy could lose $23 trillion by 2050 through degradation.

+Definition

+As per the Millennium Ecosystem Assessment of 2005, land degradation is in defined as "the reduction or loss of the biological or economic productivity of drylands".
+A similar definition states that land degradation is the "degradation, impoverishment and long-term loss of ecosystem services".

 It is viewed as any change or disturbance to the land perceived to be deleterious or undesirable.
-Natural hazards are excluded as a cause; however human activities can indirectly affect phenomena such as floods and bush fires.

-Expert projections suggest that land degradation will be an important theme of the 21st century, impacting agricultural productivity, biodiversity loss, environmental change, and its effects on food security.
-It is estimated that up to 4% of the world's agricultural land is seriously degraded.
+Scale

-According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change: "About a quarter of the Earth's ice-free land area is subject to human-induced degradation (medium confidence).
-Soil erosion from agricultural fields is estimated to be currently 11 to 20 times (no-tillage) to more than 100 times (conventional tillage) higher than the soil formation rate (medium confidence).".
+According to the Special Report on Climate Change and Land of the Intergovernmental Panel on Climate Change in 2019: "About a quarter of the Earth's ice-free land area is subject to human-induced degradation (medium confidence).
+Soil erosion from agricultural fields is estimated to be currently 11 to 20 times (no-tillage) to more than 100 times (conventional tillage) higher than the soil formation rate (medium confidence)."

-The United Nations estimate that about 30% of land is degraded worldwide, and about 3.2 billion people reside in these degrading areas.
-About 12 million hectares of productive land – which roughly equals the size of Greece – is degraded every year.
-This happens because people exploit the land without protecting it.
-The United Nations Sustainable Development Goal 15 has a target to restore degraded land and soil and achieve a land degradation-neutral world by 2030.
+The United Nations estimated in 2014 that ~30% of land is degraded worldwide, and ~3.2 billion people reside in these degrading areas, giving a high rate of environmental pollution.
+Approximately 12 million hectares of productive land—which roughly equals the size of Greece—is degraded every year.
+This is due to the socio-economic exploitation of lands without proper planning for long-term sustainability.

-Consequences

-There are four main ways of looking at land degradation and its impact on the environment around it: